LeePedersen/letterwheel/README.md

   * Config issues were with virgil gem which is kinda what my whole thing is based on.
 Got them sorted out on my computer but not on epicodus computer
   * Giving up on config issues on epicodus computer right now.
 If I can get it deployed it shouldn't be a problem?
 I think?
   * Got the virgil example chat repo up and running!
 Shouldn't have been this hard but there were a lot of config issues
+  * Troubleshooting the example chat CORS headers.
+May not spend too much time on this because I have a feeling it might be a version issue and it seems more productive to cross that bridge in my own app when I get to it